Jumpstart: Deploy a Java Microservices Application to Code Engine¶

 This

-is related to the Cloud Native Starter project.
+workshopis related to the Cloud Native Starter project.
 In the workshop we use a customized version of the security application example.

-The example application simply shows articles protected with an Identity and Access Management
+The example application simply shows articles protected with an Identity and Access Management.

-In the following picture you see the frontend with the articles and the valid user alice
+In the following picture you see the frontend with the articles and the valid user alice is logged on.

 The image below shows the dependencies of the example: